Faculty-of-Agriculture-CSI-Microscopy/EVOS-M7000-widefiled/readme.md

 - **Step 3:** Click Browse, navigate to the desired folder, then click Select.
 To create a new folder, navigate to the desired location, click New, type in the name of the newly created folder, then click Select.
 - **Step 4:** If desired, type the prefix you wish to use for your saved images in the File name prefix textbox.
 - **Step 5:** Select File types to save by checking the corresponding checkboxes.
 You can choose multiple file types for your captured images.
+> [!TIP]
+> `.tiff` would be the default recommendation for saving RAW data. `.jpeg` is a good option for presentation slides and web pages.

 | File Type          | Description                                                                         | Options                                       |
 |--------------------|-------------------------------------------------------------------------------------|-----------------------------------------------|